Datatab

 This value is called True Positive Rate (TPR) and is equal to the sensitivity.

-On the other hand, out of the 5 healthy individuals, we have 2 misclassified as " diseased" and 3 correctly classified as "healthy".
-So, we misclassified 2 out of 5 as " diseased".
-This value is called False Positive Rate (FPR) and is 1 - specificity.
+On the other hand, out of the 5 healthy individuals, we have 2 misclassified as "diseased" and 3 correctly classified as "healthy".
+So, we misclassified 2 out of 5 as "diseased".
+This value is called False Positive Rate (FPR).

 Classification threshold False Positive Rate

-The True Positve Rate (TPR) is calculated with this equation:
+The True Positive Rate (TPR) is calculated with this equation:

 True Positve Rate

-The True Positve Rate is equal to the true positives divided by the true positvs plus the false negatives.
-The true positives are those correctly classified as ill and the false negatives are those incorrectly classified as healthy.
+The True Positive Rate is equal to the true positives divided by the true positives plus the false negatives.
+The true positives are those correctly classified as "diseased" and the false negatives are those incorrectly classified as "healthy".

-The False Positve Rate (FPR) is obtained using this equation:
+The False Positive Rate (FPR) is obtained using this equation:

 False Positve Rate

-The false positive rate is equal to is equal to the false positives divided by the false positives plus the true negatives.
-The false positives are the healthy individuals misclassified as diseased and the true negatives are the individuals correctly classified as healthy.
+The False Positive Rate is equal to the false positives divided by the false positives plus the true negatives.
+The false positives are the healthy individuals misclassified as "diseased" and the true negatives are the individuals correctly classified as "healthy".

 Plot the ROC Curve

 We can now calculate for each threshold what the True Positive Rate and the False Positive Rate are.
-And these two values are then plotted on the ROC curve.
+These two values are plotted on the ROC curve.
 The True Positive Rate is plotted on the y-axis and the False Positive Rate on the x-axis.

 Now let's plot the complete ROC curve for our example!

-If we choose the threshold value to be very small, i.e. pushed all the way to the left, we correctly classify all 5 diseased individuals.
+If we choose the threshold value to be very small, i.e. pushing it all the way to the left, we correctly classify all 5 diseased individuals.
 Our True Positive Rate is thus 5 out of 5 i.e. 1.

 threshold ROC Curve